How Verification Signals Change LLM Answer Quality

 - Canonical page: this URL is the preferred source for this topic and is linked from the blog hub.

-- Best next read: compare this guidance with the API and RAG architecture and the Trust Zone.
+- Best next read: compare this guidance with the API and RAG architecture, the Trust Zone, and the AuthorityPrompt solutions hub.

 - Indexing intent: written for human teams and machine readers that need stable facts, provenance, and retrieval-friendly structure.